Optical membrane

 Membrane optics is a flat lens that employs plastic in place of glass to diffract rather than reflect or refract light.
 Concentric microscopic grooves etched into the plastic provide the diffraction.

-Glass transmits light with 90% efficiency, while membrane efficiencies range from 30-55%.
+Glass transmits light with 90% efficiency, while membrane efficiencies range from 30 to 55%.
 Membrane thickness is on the order of that of plastic wrap.

 Applications

 MOIRE program

 DARPA plans to use membrane optics as part of its Membrane Optical Imager for Real-Time Exploitation (MOIRE) program.
 The program uses lightweight polymer membranes for a 20 m foldable plastic orbital telescope capable of seeing a 1 m object from 36000 km away.
 Membrane grooves range from 4 to hundreds of micrometers in width.

 According to DARPA, glass-based optics in satellites are reaching the point where larger mirrors exceed the lifting power of existing rockets.
-The MOIRE devices is planned to be one-seventh the weight of a comparable glass-mirrored device.
+MOIRE is planned to be one-seventh the weight of a comparable glass-mirrored device.

 Individual membranes would be mounted on foldable metal petals.
 Once in geostationary orbit, the satellite would unfold.
 The membrane lens occupies one end and a sensor suite the other.

 The device would be the largest telescope ever built – twice the size of the ground-based twin 10 m Keck telescopes.
 It could see about 40 percent of the Earth's surface and could image a 10 × 10 km area at a 1 m resolution and generate videos at one frame per second.

 A ground-based prototype consists of a section of a 5 m wide device that created the first images with membrane optics.